Farhad931164/Assessment-F-C-A-Django/README.md

   2. username: `admin` and password `admin`

 Once you log in, you'll be taken directly to the main page of the library application.
 While it's functional enough to explore, please understand that it's a work in progress and I ran out of time to fully complete it.
 Regarding the API, it generally follows standard practices, but there are a few instances where I had to make compromises, especially since standard HTML forms don't directly support the DELETE method on form submit.

+## Tests
+Unit tests have been implemented here for demonstration.
+Since this is not a production codebase, the testing primarily serves to showcase how unit testing can be achieved with Django's standard libraries.
+To execute these tests, use the following command:

+    ```bash
+    uv run python manage.py runserver
+    ```